Hinduism in the West Indies: Trinidad and Tobago

-Hinduism is a minority but significant religion in Trinidad and Tobago, making up over 22% in the 2011 census, the second largest religion in the islands.
-Hinduism has had a presence for 170 years, when the first Indians came to work.
+Hinduism is a significant minority religion in Trinidad and Tobago, accounting for over 22% of the country’s religious population according to the 2011 census.
+It is the second-largest religion in the country and the largest religion among Indo-Trinidadians, with 49.5% of the Indo-Trinidadian population identifying as Hindu.
+Hinduism has been present in Trinidad and Tobago for more than 170 years, dating back to the arrival of Indian indentured labourers in the mid-19th century.

 Turks and Caicos Islands

 The Indian population in the Turks and Caicos Islands is mostly of Sindhi origin.
 The community mostly is employed in retail jewellery and electronics business, in addition to some doctors, nurses, teachers, chartered accountants and other sectors.
 Many Indians are self-employed, and some are employed in the local hospitality industry.

 United States Virgin Islands

 According to the 2011 census there were more than 528 Hindus in the United States Virgin Islands (1.9% of the population).
 Most of them were recent immigrants from India, and most of them reside on St. Thomas.

 British Virgin Islands

 According to the 1991 census, Hindus constituted 2.16% of the population of British Virgin Islands, which then decreased to 1.95% in the 2001 census.
 It further decreased to 1.88% in 2011 census.